-- A density bonus of twenty percent shall be granted to projects in which the following is included: - 1.
-Development is provided to very-low-income households.
+- A density bonus of twenty percent shall be granted to projects in which the following is included: - Development is provided to very-low-income households.
 An additional 2.5 percent density bonus shall be granted for each additional increase of one percent very-low-income units above five percent, to a maximum density bonus of thirty-five percent.

-- 2. At least ten percent of the total dwelling units of a housing development is provided to low-income households.
-An additional 1.5 percent density bonus shall be granted for each additional increase of 1.5 percent low-income units above ten percent, to a maximum density bonus of thirty-five percent. - 3.
-Fifty percent of the total dwelling units of a housing development provided to qualifying residents, defined by Section 51.3 of the Civil Code, as a person sixty-two years of age or older, or fifty-five years of age or older in a senior citizen housing development. - A density bonus of five percent shall be granted to a condominium project or a planned unit development that provides at least ten percent of the total number of units to households of moderate income.
+- 3. Fifty percent of the total dwelling units of a housing development provided to qualifying residents, defined by Section 51.3 of the Civil Code, as a person sixty-two years of age or older, or fifty-five years of age or older in a senior citizen housing development. - A density bonus of five percent shall be granted to a condominium project or a planned unit development that provides at least ten percent of the total number of units to households of moderate income.
 An additional one percent density bonus shall be granted for every one percent of moderate-income units above ten percent, up to a maximum of thirty-five percent. - A density bonus of fifteen percent shall be granted to applicants that donate sufficient land to provide at least ten percent of the units for very-low-income occupants.
 Density bonus shall increase by one percent for every additional one percent of very-low-income units above ten percent, up to a maximum of thirty-five percent.